mauricio/mauricio.github.com/_posts/2014-02-09-foreman-and-environment-variables.md

     postgresql: postgres -D vendor/postgresql

+PostgreSQL starts with only your own user included, so if you want to use the default `postgres` user to sign in, you must create it.
+First, start PostgreSQL from foreman (`foreman start`) and once it's running, sign in:

+    psql -p 5432 -h localhost

+You must do this as the same user that created the database (your own user).
+Once you're in, just create the `postgres` user:

+    CREATE USER postgres SUPERUSER;

+You should now be able to sign in as `postgres` at this server.
+Stop foreman and let's continue.

 ## Redis and a master slave-setup

 Now we need some in memory cache, let's get Redis for this app:

     brew install redis

 Redis is even simpler than PG, you just have to reference it's config file, and override the keys you need to change.
 The file is usually at `/usr/local/etc/redis.conf`, if it isn't run `brew info redis` and check where it is.
 Let's prepare the redis folder at our app: